 Michael offers music engraving services.
 Read below to find out more about what music engraving is and how you can benefit from it as a musician.
 If you’re ready to have Michael start your engraving project, skip down to the bottom of this page and fill out the form below.

 Music engraving is the art of taking a piece of sheet music (handwritten or printed) and turning it into a professional-grade product that can be used for publishing and/or performance.
 Like typesetting, this was done with metal plates, and prior to that, it was done with movable type.
 Now, engraving usually refers to electronic engraving: using a specialized piece of software to do the job.
-Michael currently uses Finale 2014.5, which is the industry standard used by major music publishers worldwide.
+Michael currently uses Finale v.26, which is one of the industry standards used by major music publishers worldwide.
 After spending years just inputting notes and being content with the results, Michael began the long journey to begin to truly understand Finale and unlock its power.
 After a stint with a major sacred music publishing company, he felt he was truly ready to offer his services to the world.

 Good engraving accomplishes many things.
 First, it creates an elegant, easy-to-follow product that musicians will enjoy reading from.
 There are few things more frustrating than having the sheet music get in the way of making music.

 Second, a good engraver will follow the conventions that engravers have set forth and followed for hundreds of years.
 This is crucial!
 Modern notation programs can take care of many of these conventions, but there are some things that computers aren’t equipped to do, and that’s where a professional engraver’s years of experience, knowledge, and skill will help immensely.
 The end result will be sheet music that’s clearly understood by the player.

 Rehearsals are aided by good engraving, too!
 The less time musicians have to spend figuring out what they’re supposed to be playing, the more time they can spend rehearsing what matters.